thinkinglabs/thinkinglabs.github.io/_drafts/continuous-compliance.md

 **Risk Management** is one of the Governance activities, to support Compliance.
 Regulations demand an organisation to manage its risks.
 But, good leadership also demand for Risk Management to build a successful organisation.

 A Risk is a negative outcome which negatively impact an organisation's goals, reputation, or operations resulting from ineffective leadership, ethical lapses, inadequate controls, compliance failures, or strategic errors that threaten stakeholder interests.
 But risks are pervasive.
 We can never eliminate all risks.
-Therefore, the need for Risk Management. *Which risks are we willing to accept and which ones not?*. **As we are taking steps to mitigate risk in one area, we inevitably introduce more risk, or new risks, in another area.**
+Therefore, the need for Risk Management.

 > A good car has the best brakes.
 >